-(h) Upon request of the Governing Board of the Ethics Office, the city attorney, shall provide legal counsel to the Governing Board.
-Any attorney(s) assigned to provide legal counsel to the Ethics Office shall be subject to internal measures adopted by the Department of Law to ensure confidentiality of information gained while advising the Ethics Office and that there shall be no conflicts under Rule 1.7 of the Georgia Rules of Professional Conduct.

-(i) City political activities, prohibited.

-- (1) The Ethics Officer shall not engage in city electoral political activities and may not make campaign contributions to candidates in city elections during their terms.
+- (h) Upon request of the Ethics Board, the city attorney, shall provide legal counsel to the Ethics Board.
+Any attorney(s) assigned to provide legal counsel to the Ethics Office shall be subject to internal measures adopted by the Department of Law to ensure confidentiality of information gained while advising the Ethics Office and that there shall be no conflicts under Rule 1.7 of the Georgia Rules of Professional Conduct. - (i) City political activities, prohibited. - (1) The Ethics Officer shall not engage in city electoral political activities and may not make campaign contributions to candidates in city elections during their terms.
 A violation of this subsection shall constitute cause for removal of as described in this Article. - (2) No employee of the Ethics Office shall perform work, either in a paid or unpaid capacity, for any candidate for City elected office.

 Section 9-102.
-Governing Board of the Ethics Office.
+Ethics Board.

-- (a) To ensure the independence of the Ethics Office, the Governing Board of the Ethics Office is hereby established. - (b) The Governing Board of the Ethics Office shall have the powers and duties as provided in this Article. - (c) The position of a member of the Governing Board of the Ethics Office shall be deemed vacated:

-- (1) Upon the expiration of his or her term, except that any member of the Governing Board serving an expired term may continue to serve until they are re-appointed or until a successor is appointed; - (2) Upon the death of a member or the disability or incapacity of a member for more than 90 days; - (3) Upon the written resignation of the member, tendered to the Board; - (4) Upon removal of the member for good cause by a majority vote of the Board;

-(d) Members shall be prohibited from engaging in city electoral political activities and from making campaign contributions to candidates in city elections during their terms as Board members.
-Violations of this subsection may be punished by removal from Board membership by a majority vote of the members.

-(e) Unless otherwise specified, the Governing Board of the Office of the Ethics Office shall:
+- (a) To ensure the independence of the Ethics Office, the Ethics Board is hereby established. - (b) The Ethics Board shall have the powers and duties as provided in this Article. - (c) The position of a member of the Ethics Board shall be deemed vacated: - (1) Upon the expiration of his or her term, except that any member of the Board serving an expired term may continue to serve until they are re-appointed or until a successor is appointed; - (2) Upon the death of a member or the disability or incapacity of a member for more than 90 days; - (3) Upon the written resignation of the member, tendered to the Board; - (4) Upon removal of the member for good cause by a majority vote of the Board.
+Good cause may consist of, but is not limited to, sharing confidential information regarding investigations, using information gleaned from investigations for personal gain, or to influence investigations, and/or a failure to otherwise fulfill their duties as a member of the Board. - (d) Members shall be prohibited from engaging in city electoral political activities and from making campaign contributions to candidates in city elections during their terms as Board members.
+Violations of this subsection may be punished by removal from Board membership by a majority vote of the members. - (e) Unless otherwise specified, the Ethics Board shall: